 It all becomes murky when the copy is substantially similar to another artist’s work.
 Plagiarism is semi-legal.
 How do you prove a substantial difference?
-Where is the dividing line between being ripped-off and inspiration?
+Where is the dividing line between being ripped off and inspired?

-Ultimately only the law courts can determine the degree to that you can appropriate other people’s imagery.
+Ultimately only the law courts can determine the degree to which you can appropriate other people’s imagery.
 Andy Warhol got away with it and it made him millions!

 It also becomes complicated should you want to sell your painting of a painting.
 A single private sale can be acceptable, that’s an ethical issue, but what if you painted the same picture over and over again?
 That’s a legal one.

 There is a danger that your paintings could undermine the value of the original work you’ve copied and in such cases, the original artist could theoretically, claim damages against you.

 All imagery is owned by the creator if they can prove it.
 That includes photography.
 You cannot assume that because an image is online that you have permission to use it.

 Having no watermark or copyright symbol does not make the image open-source.
 All artists retain the rights to their own work.

 Copyrights last for a lifetime plus 70 years unless those rights are sold.
 For corporate works, they last for, 120 years from creation if they’re not published (US), but if published, it’s 95 years from publication.

 There is a provision for copying art under section 107 of the Copyright Act 1976.
 Permission is granted for “fair use” in areas such as teaching, commentary, criticism, news, research, and so on.